-The present and the future call for technology integration in every business, regardless of size and industry.
-Competitive entrepreneurs maintain an organized workplace using leading technology, like Thin and Zero Clients, that allow them to focus solely on business and not worry about clutter.
-These business individuals store their data and applications in a central server using these high-performance endpoints that give them all the benefits of a PC, but with added security, powerful connectivity, seamless hardware and software upgrades and cutting-edge functionality.
+Competitive organizations maintain an organized workplace using leading technology, like Thin and Zero Clients, that allow them to focus solely on improving business and not have to worry about clutter.
+These businesses store their data and applications on a central server using these high-performance endpoints that give them all the benefits of a PC, but with added security, more powerful connectivity, seamless hardware/software upgrades and cutting-edge functionality.

-Thin Clients and Zero Clients are lightweight computers that replace desktop hardware to introduce the benefits of VDI, and they share many similarities.
-To begin with, in an environment supported by these devices, VDI and computing power reside on networked servers.
+But how is this possible?
+Thin and Zero Clients are lightweight computers that replace traditional desktop PC hardware to introduce the benefits of Virtual Desktop Infrastructure (VDI).
+In a virtual environment supported by these devices, computing power resides on networked servers.
 This provides reliable internet access, lower power consumption, and reduced risk of security vulnerabilities as well as standardized and consistent IT experience on any desktop, tablet, laptop, or mobile device.

-Thin clients are lightweight devices designed to replace desktop PCs in a virtual desktop environment.
+Thin Clients are lightweight, low-cost devices that derive support from a server to perform IT functions.
 They have components one would expect to find in their fat client counterparts including processors, memory, storage, USB ports, and OS.
-Easy to install and manage, thin clients are cost-effective computing solutions that can be used to operate protocols like Microsoft RDP, Teradici PCoIP, Citrix HDX, and VMware Blast Extreme.
+Easy to install and manage, Thin Clients are cost-effective computing solutions that can be used to operate protocols like Microsoft RDP, Teradici PCoIP, Citrix HDX, and VMware Blast Extreme.
 This will facilitate connectivity to your virtual or physical remote machine and from there, you can access virtualized applications.